ElPatatone/alleno-ora/README.md

 #### -c and --create

 This will take in user input and create a new workout file with the header filled in with the given inputs.
+Make sure to pass in the name for the file as well including the `.txt` extension.
 Header includes: date, start time, duration, locatin, rating. e.g: